 4.3.2 Dry cells

-A dry cell (e.g. in torches, clocks) is a portable, easily carried source of electricity with the electrolyte in paste form, to minimize leakage.
-It comprises a negative terminal made of zinc and positive terminal, made of carbon.
+A dry cell (e.g. in torches, clocks) is a portable, easily carried source of electricity with the electrolyte in paste form, to minimise leakage.
+It comprises a negative terminal made of zinc and a positive terminal made of carbon.

 4.3.3 Rechargeable batteries

 These are rechargeable secondary cell batteries (e.g., lithium-ion batteries, lead-acid batteries).
-When battery is charging, electrical energy is being converted to chemical form, to be released back into electricity when in use.
-They are widely used in mobile, laptop and electric vehicle.
+When the battery is charging, electrical energy is being converted to chemical form, to be released back into electricity when in use.
+They are widely used in mobile, laptop and electric vehicles.

 Frequently Asked Questions (FAQs)